luisdavidgarcia/tracker_rpi_improved/README.md

 - Any number of RFID reader modules can be used.
 Up to 9 readers have been tested
 # High frame and resolutions can be achieved
 ![](performance.png)
--can be record up to 40 fpd at 960 x960 on a Raspiberry Pi 4
+- can be record up to 40 fpd at 960 x960 on a Raspiberry Pi 4
 # Full compile of analysis TBH